farhad-ghassemi/CustomerChurnSQLwithR/README.md

-# Customer Churn Template on a Microsoft R Server
+# Customer Churn Template on a Microsoft SQL Server R Services
 ### Introduction:
 Predicting customer churn is an important problem for many industries.
-This repository provides the files to set up and run a customer churn machine learning template on a [Microsoft R Server](https://msdn.microsoft.com/en-us/library/mt604845.aspx).
+This repository provides the files to set up and run a customer churn machine learning template on a [Microsoft SQL Server R Services](https://msdn.microsoft.com/en-us/library/mt604845.aspx).

 The template discussed here closely follows the [Azure ML template for customer churn](http://gallery.cortanaanalytics.com/Collection/Retail-Customer-Churn-Prediction-Template-1?share=1).
 The template takes two datasets as input: a customer profile dataset and a transaction dataset.
 The schema for these datasets in the current implementation can be found [here](http://gallery.cortanaanalytics.com/Experiment/Retail-Churn-Template-Step-1-of-4-tagging-data-1).
 However, the users should be easily able to modify the schema to their own need as what has provided here is only an example.
 The template also allows the users to define the churn period and the threshold in the number of transactions to identify churners.